stevgarcia/Azure-data-factory-databricks/README.md

 It creates a for each loop to get different data from GitHub.

 A copy activity copies the data to the bronze layer supported on Azure datalake Gen2.

+# Azure Databricks

+Using a service level app, the databricks is connected to the data lake